ontop/ontop-examples/ekaw-tutorial-2016/session2/primary-keys.md

 Let us now consider the following files: [university-no-pk.ttl](https://github.com/ontop/ontop-examples/raw/master/ekaw-tutorial-2016/session2/university-no-pk.ttl) and [university-no-pk.obda](https://github.com/ontop/ontop-examples/raw/master/ekaw-tutorial-2016/session2/university-no-pk.obda) files.
-The mapping assertions are the same than during the first session.
+The mapping assertions are the same as during the first session.
 The only difference is that primary keys have been removed.

 As mentioned in the talk, unique constraints (such as primary keys) are very useful for removing self-joins.